alelievr/Modern-Rendering-Introduction/RendererDesign.md

 ## Double Buffering and Triple Buffering

 To have a more complete picture of what happens, let's add the screen in our diagram.
 The GPU stores the image visible on screen in it's memory and the screen refresh rate controls how often this image is accessed to be displayed.
 This particular memory is called a **Front Buffer**, we have to be particularly careful when writing directly to this front buffer because the screen is actively reading it, which can cause [tearing issues](https://en.wikipedia.org/wiki/Screen_tearing) if you start writing to this buffer before the screen finishes to read it.
 Fortunately for us, there is a very simple solution to this problem: instead of writing directly to this buffer, we write to another one which we call the **Back Buffer** and when it's ready we just tell the screen to read from this buffer instead of the front one.
 The operation of swapping those two buffers is extremely fast compared to writing a whole image of a few Megabytes which allows to avoid tearing (provided that you don't swap it when the screen is in the middle of reading the buffer).
 After the swap, our **Back Buffer** becomes the **Front Buffer** and vice versa.
+This operation is commonly called a **Flip**.

 ![](Media/Recordings/RendererDesign%2000.gif)